Shiying95/IMRec-TF2/README.md

 ## Dataset
 ### Taobao-500K
-It is a sample with 500,000 interactions from the Taobao dataset ([link](https://tianchi.aliyun.com/dataset/dataDetail?dataId=649&userId=1)).
+It is a sample with around 500,000 interactions from the Taobao dataset ([link](https://tianchi.aliyun.com/dataset/dataDetail?dataId=649&userId=1)).
 The dataset will be automatically generated for the first time you train the model.
 For preprocessing details, see `utils.py`.

 ## Model Training
 To train our model in the Taobao-500K dataset, please run